RichyLe69/TCGPScraperRemastered/tear.md

 Kitkallos:
 1) If SS'ed: Search OR Dump 1 Tear card.
 2) Target 1 Monster you control -> SS 1 Tear monster from Hand / GY -> Send targeted monster to GY
-   - basically Swap 1 Tear monster in Hand / GY for 1 monster you control
+   - basically Swap 1 Tear monster in Hand / GY for 1 monster you control.
+Target Kit to mill 5.
 3) If sent to GY: Mill 5

 Rulkallos: